novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 The power of acting upon thoughts.

-That was Son Jung-ui's greatest strength.
+That was Son Jung-yi's greatest strength.

 * * *

-Meanwhile, after sending off Son Jung-ui, Lee Hyun-woo nonchalantly called for a team leader meeting and said,
+Meanwhile, after sending off Son Jung-yi, Lee Hyun-woo nonchalantly called for a team leader meeting and said,

 "It looks like we're going to expand into Japan."